 Every organization is unique and have their own way to manage mobile app development.
-The same applies for their testing effort.
-In today, there are plenty of options for non-developers to do testing without need to understand code.
+The same applies to their testing effort.
+In today, there are plenty of options for non-developers to do testing without the need to understand the code.
 Likewise, there are plenty of ways for developers to do testing – automated, instantly, and reliably on real devices.

 As mentioned, increasing the efficiency and productivity with test automation in your application project actually starts with a new mindset.
 Software tests have to be repeated often during all development cycles to ensure the best possible quality of the application.
 Every time source code is modified software tests should be repeated.
-For each release of the software it should be tested on all supported variants of an operating systems and different hardware configurations.
-Manually repeating these tests is costly and time consuming.
+For each release of the software, it should be tested on all supported variants of operating systems and different hardware configurations.
+Manually repeating these tests is costly and time-consuming.